-(while doing dishes together after the feast)
+(While doing dishes together after the feast.)

 Now that you can get a close-up look, do they seem to be taking care of their health (not always the highest priority for college kids)?
 What are they eating?
 Are they sleeping okay?
 How about exercise?
 They may not think they have time for the latter — you can remind them that being active isn’t a luxury but will actually improve their productivity.

-(while tossing a football in the park to burn off some calories)
+(While tossing a football in the park to burn off some calories.)

-This one is fielder’s choice:
+This one is fielder’s choice (I know, wrong sport):

-(during a last quiet moment before they head back to campus by car, train or plane)
+(During a last quiet moment before they head back to campus by car, train or plane.)